-Cleaner's cupboard should be provided adjacent to the rehearsal space with the following:
+A cleaner's cupboard should be provided adjacent to or within the creative office space and should provide the following:

 - Mop sink

-- Area to hang wet mops, and brooms
+- Area to hang brooms and wet mops

-- Cupboard to store general cleaning products securely and safely (dustpan & brush, bin liners, cleaning fluids, vacuum cleaner, etc.)
+- Cupboard to store general cleaning products securely and safely (dustpan and brush, bin liners, cleaning fluids, vacuum cleaner, etc.)

-Storage is a commonly overlooked facility in creative spaces design, sometimes sacrificed to allow area for other functional requirements.
-The saying 'you can never have too much storage' is true and failure to do so can have an impact on the safety and operation of a facility.
+Storage is often the biggest overlooked space in creative spaces design, sometimes being sacrificed to make space for other functional requirements.
+The saying "you can never have too much storage" is true and failure to do so can have an impact on the safety and operation of a facility.